 Peaks and valleys

-"If a FIFA World Cup ™ tournament had been held every year between 1982 and 1986, France would have won two or three," he pointed out at the twilight of his career.
-But although France made it through to the FIFA World Cup ™ finals for the third time in succession at Mexico '86, West Germany were to prove their nemesis yet again.
+"If a World Cup tournament had been held every year between 1982 and 1986, France would have won two or three," he pointed out at the twilight of his career.
+But although France made it through to the World Cup finals for the third time in succession at Mexico '86, West Germany were to prove their nemesis yet again.
 The Germans' superior fitness and realistic approach helped them to semi-final glory, but it was the spellbinding French midfield foursome of Michel Platini, Alain Giresse, Jean Tigana and Luis Fernandez, affectionately known as the 'carré magique' (or 'magic square'), that left an indelible mark on the game.
-Their flair and panache came to the fore in a majestic last sixteen performance against Italy and above all an unforgettable quarter-final clash against Brazil in Guadalajara, which Pelé referred to as the "game of the century".
-Naturally enough, Platini found the net in both games.
+Their flair and panache came to the fore in a majestic Round of 16 performance against Italy and above all an unforgettable quarter-final clash against Brazil in Guadalajara, which Pelé referred to as the "game of the century".
+Naturally enough, Platini found the net in both matches.